 See also: Psychiatry dealing with the screen depiction psychiatric practice, Films About Disturbed Psychology dealing with the depiction of disturbed mental states, and Films About Sinister Psychiatrists concerning malevolent members of the psychiatric profession.

 Probably the most famous work about the horrors of psychiatric institutionalism is not even a horror film but is the one in One Flew Over the Cuckoo’s Nest (1975) and less well-known, the earlier Shock Corridor (1963) about a journalist who goes undercover posing as a patient at an asylum.
-A real-life occasion was the incarceration of the Marquis de Sade in the Charenton Asylum, which can be seen depicted on screen in Quills (2000).
+One real-life example was the incarceration of the Marquis de Sade in the Charenton Asylum as depicted on screen in Quills (2000).

 One asylum to imprint itself in the public consciousness was the unnamed one in which Hannibal Lecter is imprisoned in The Silence of the Lambs (1991), which patented the cliche borrowed by other films of the heroine (usually) having to venture into the bowels of a dark, threatening institution to engage in a series of psychological games with the killer.